Jewish prayer

 A distinction is made between individual prayer and communal prayer, which requires a quorum known as a minyan, with communal prayer being preferable as it permits the inclusion of prayers that otherwise would be omitted.

 According to tradition, many of the current standard prayers were composed by the sages of the Great Assembly in the early Second Temple period (516 BCE – 70 CE).
-The language of the prayers, while clearly from this period, often employs biblical idiom.
+The language of the prayers, while clearly from this period, often employs classical idiom.
 The main structure of the modern prayer service was fixed in the Tannaic era (1st–2nd centuries CE), with some additions and the exact text of blessings coming later.
 Jewish prayerbooks emerged during the early Middle Ages during the period of the Geonim of Babylonia (6th–11th centuries CE).

 Over the last 2000 years, traditional variations have emerged among the traditional liturgical customs of different Jewish communities, such as Ashkenazic, Sephardic, Yemenite, Eretz Yisrael and others, or rather recent liturgical inventions such as Nusach Sefard and Nusach Ari.
 However the differences are minor compared with the commonalities.
 Much of the Jewish liturgy is sung or chanted with traditional melodies or trope.
 Synagogues may designate or employ a professional or lay hazzan (cantor) for the purpose of leading the congregation in prayer, especially on Shabbat or holy holidays.

 Origin and history

-Biblical origin
+Scriptural origin

-According to the Babylonian Talmud, prayer is a biblical command:
+According to the Babylonian Talmud, prayer is a scriptural command:

 You shall serve God with your whole heart' – What service is performed with the heart?
 This is prayer.

 Based on this passage, Maimonides categorizes daily prayer as one of the 613 commandments.
 He rules that the commandment is fulfilled by any prayer at any time in the day, not a specific text; and thus is not time-dependent, and is mandatory for both Jewish men and women.
-In contrast, the requirement to say specific prayers at specific times is based not on biblical law, but rather rabbinic decree.
+In contrast, the requirement to say specific prayers at specific times is based not on scriptural law, but rather rabbinic decree.